dirtybrie/stringbean/README.md

 changing the ESSID.

-This program will generate randome strings/texts over and over and append those strings to a file with a text length and line limit of your chosing.
+This program will generate randome strings/texts over and over and append those strings to a file with a string combination, text length and line limit of your chosing.
-The strings by default consist of upper-lowercase characters and numbers only.
-(Since thats how most hotspots generate their passwords)

 > [!WARNING]
 > If for some reason you do not have the Documents folder in your username directory